-Ensemble Signal, described by The New York Times as “one of the most vital groups of its kind”, is a NY-based ensemble offering the broadest possible audience access to a diverse range of contemporary works through performance, commissioning, recording, and education.
-Since its debut in 2008, the Ensemble has performed over 90 concerts, has given the NY, world, or U.S. premieres of over 20 works, and co-produced five recordings.
+Ensemble Signal, described by The New York Times as “one of the most vital groups of its kind,” is a NY-based ensemble offering the broadest possible audience access to a diverse range of contemporary works through performance, commissioning, recording, and education.
+Since its debut in 2008, the Ensemble has performed over 100 concerts, has given the New York, world, or U.S. premieres of over 20 works, and co-produced five recordings.

-Signal’s fearless programming ranges from minimalism or pop-influenced to the iconoclastic European avant-garde.
-Signal has worked with artists and composers including Steve Reich, Helmut Lachenmann, Irvine Arditti, Michael Gordon, David Lang, Julia Wolfe, Oliver Knussen, Hilda Paredes, and Charles Wuorinen.
+Signal’s fearlessly adventurous programming ranges from minimalism or pop-influenced to the iconoclastic European avant-garde.
+Signal has worked with artists and composers including Steve Reich, Helmut Lachenmann, Irvine Arditti, Kristian Bezuidenhout, Michael Gordon, David Lang, Julia Wolfe, Oliver Knussen, Hilda Paredes, and Charles Wuorinen.
 Their educational activities have included workshops with emerging composers at the June in Buffalo Festival, where they are a resident ensemble.
-Signal’s recording are available on Philip Glass’s Orange Mountain, New Amsterdam Records, Mode, and Cantaloupe.
-Recent highlights include performing in the 2013 Lincoln Center Festival’s production of Monkey: Journey to The West.
-Upcoming highlights include the co-commission of a new work for large ensemble by Steve Reich.
+Signal’s recordings are available on Cantaloupe, Mode, Orange Mountain, and New Amsterdam Records.